- Problems Inserting Data into a Database

 Problems Inserting Data into a Database [top]

-If Iguana encounters any problems inserting data into the database, it will log errors into text log files that are stored in the directory Iguana is installed in (e.g. C:\Program Files\iNTERFACEWARE\Iguana).
+If Iguana encounters problems inserting data into the database, it will log errors in the Iguana Logs.

 To determine why you cannot insert data into your database: